Sač: Use and characteristics

-Cooking in the sač enables even, convection baking, and the bell shape allows the steam to recirculate, which makes the meat, fish and vegetables to remain juicy, and the potatoes, and vegetables to intermix their flavours with that of the meat.
-It is also used for baking bread and traditional pastry like burek and pizza.
-This traditional style of cooking has been adopted mostly because of its specific flavour-enhancing properties, which enable the food to be lightly smoked, additional to aforementioned convection cooking process.
+Cooking in the sač enables even convection baking, and the bell shape allows the steam to recirculate, allowing the meat, fish and vegetables to remain juicy, and the potatoes and other vegetables to intermix their flavours with that of the meat.
+It is also used for baking bread and traditional pastries like burek and pizza.
+This traditional style of cooking has been adopted mostly because of its specific flavour-enhancing properties, which enable the food to be lightly smoked during the convection cooking process.

 Regional variants

 In Bulgaria, the word сач (sach) or сачѐ (sachè) refers to a flat clay plate, which is heated to a high temperature, and placed on the table, where thin slices of vegetables and meat are cooked on it.
 Fat is not used, and it is not covered.
 In the region of the Rhodopes typically more meat is used.